michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0131.md

 ### Definition
 - adj: consisting of small disconnected parts
 ### Family
+- fragmentary: fragmentarily+
-fragmentary: fragmentarily+;fragment: fragmental, fragmentary, fragmentation, fragmented, fragmenting, fragmentise, fragmentize, fragments;fragmentation: fragmentations;fragmentize: fragmentized, fragmentizing
+- fragment: fragmental, fragmentary, fragmentation, fragmented, fragmenting, fragmentise, fragmentize, fragments
+- fragmentation: fragmentations
+- fragmentize: fragmentized, fragmentizing
 ### Examples
 - A fragmentary, aphoristic examination of night in all its illuminating darkness from a Lebanese-American poet who is also an admired visual artist.
 - Despite reports of inconsistent witness testimony and fragmentary evidence, she was found guilty in November 2010.